Business model and strategy

 Backed by this shared set of strong fundamentals, we aim to continue implementing our strategy over the long term and developing our three core businesses.

-for the Concessions business
+2024 revenue for the Concessions business

-for the Energy business
+2024 revenue for the Energy services business

-for the Construction business
+2024 revenue for the Construction business

 Three core businesses